Language-Specific Casing Rules

 - In the Still of the Night

-Only the first word of the title is capitalized, along with proper nouns.
+Only the first letter of the first word is capitalized, while all other words remain lowercase unless they are proper nouns.

 Correct examples